masak/strangelyconsistent-blog-posts/july-12-2012-platform-things.markdown

 with last year, and I think it'll hold up even this year.

 From the point of view of the game, even platformhood is a kind of containment relation, actually.
-A butterfly on a piedestal works much like a butterfly in a car.
+A butterfly on a pedestal works much like a butterfly in a car.
 So I can mostly just copy the tests that apply from yesterday, and make them work: